TritonEden/Oracle-Arena/README.md

 7. Open your browser and go to `http://localhost:3000/home` to see the frontend of the web application.

 NOTE: Docker setup is not complete yet.
 We need to add the database part to the docker setup, which we are currently working on.

-## Temporary Setup for db (backend)

-1. SSH into the EC2 instance with `ssh -i .\Ryan.pem ec2-user@ec2-3-95-168-187.compute-1.amazonaws.com` (Obviously you can't do this unless you have the .pem file, which I can provide if you need it).
-2. Go to the backend folder and `git pull` the latest changes.
-3. Run `python3 manage.py runserver 0.0.0.0:8000`
-4. On your local machine, go to `http://ec2-3-95-168-187.compute-1.amazonaws.com:8000/` to see the backend of the web application.

 ## Project Needs